- Matthew Sanders’ research in 1999 provided practical strategies for children’s social and emotional development.

 In 1999, psychologist and researcher Matthew Sanders, from the University of Queensland in Australia, published an acclaimed paper in the journal Clinical Child and Family Psychology Review where he presented some of the first evidence of practical strategies and features parents can adopt to nourish their children’s social and emotional development.

 Based on his findings, here are some evidence-based strategies of positive parenting you can implement with your preschooler:

-• Create a positive learning environment.
-Be mindful of your responses to requests for help, advice, attention, etc. Try to be both interested and assist your daughter in adventuring into exploring and trying things more independently (ex. taking off clothes, using a fork to eat, etc.).
+- Create a positive learning environment.
+Be mindful of your responses to requests for help, advice, attention, etc. Try to be interested and assist your child in adventuring into exploring and trying things independently (ex. taking off clothes, using a fork to eat, etc.).

-• Use assertive discipline.
-Instead of shouting, threatening or using physical punishments when you feel overwhelmed or frustrated with your preschooler’s defiance, try some of the following: have and discuss ground rules for specific situations with her, maintain logical consequences, use quiet time and time-outs, give age-appropriate instructions and requests in a calm and clear manner.
+- Use assertive discipline.
+Instead of shouting, threatening, or using physical punishments when you feel overwhelmed or frustrated with your preschooler’s defiance, try some of the following: have and discuss ground rules for specific situations with them, maintain logical consequences, use quiet time and time-outs, give age-appropriate instructions and requests in a calm and clear manner.

-• Hold realistic expectations.
-Being mindful of your little girl’s development in different areas helps a lot in achieving this.
+- Hold realistic expectations.
+Being mindful of your little one’s development in different areas helps a lot.

-• Take care of yourself.
-Although at times it may seem all-consuming, parenting is part of your life in a greater context and your well-being is an essential part of this.
+- Take care of yourself.
+Although at times it may seem all-consuming, parenting is just another part of your life and your well-being is essential for it.
 Take time for self-care, and be in touch with your emotions and inner life.
 Reach out to your support network when you need it.

 If you want to read more and have more ideas about implementing positive parenting in your household, you can check out the following link: Positive Parenting.